The lights are on

 2) Keep a car handy, but don't rely on it that much.
 Automobiles are fantasic, but the problem is you can't raise any skills in a vehicle.
 Get your hands dirty, raise your fighting.
 Extra vitality means more time alive in a brawl.3) Don't get me wrong, Cars are huge assets.
 Expecially in the case of infestations.
 A car horn with your Left Stick Button allows you to lure zombies into a motor vehicle ambush.
 Car in bad shape?
 Honk the horn nice and loud, then make a dash for it, and when the Zeds shows up you can clear the houses for loot.4) When an Ally is in trouble, go quickly.
 This prevents the chance that they can get injured, which means you may not be able to use them.
 Also, when you rescue them, they follow you.
 This means, that until you return to your Home Base, you have an extra helping hand.
-I usually take them with me to take care of infestations that pop up, and to watch my back during scavenging trips.
-When you've got a full backpack worth of loot and cleared a few houses, take them back home for extra Trust & a morale boost.
+I usually take them with me to take care of infestations that pop up, and to watch my back during scavenging missions.
+When you've got your full backpack worth of loot and cleared a few houses, take them back home for extra Trust & a morale boost.

 - Special Zombies -

-- Feral - These guys move quickly and act like the children of Left 4 Deads Jockey & Hunter.
+- Feral - These guys move quickly and act like the *** child of Left 4 Deads Jockey & Hunter.
 These guys are best handled with a helping hand.
 If you don't have a helping hand, grab a vehicle & run him over.
 Seriously, don't bother fighting him.
 Grab a car, honk your horn to lure him, and turn him into zombie chowder. - Rotter - This creature requires the oddest kind of action.
 Shoot it. don't approach it with physical weapons, or even hit it with your car.
 You can, but jump out of your car immediately, or get your car to a high speed and jump out before impact.
 This creature releases a toxic gas upon its death.